 There are several CV templates available online, which can become the basis of your resume framework.

-When compiling a CV, make sure that you incorporate all the possible little details that can make a resume easy to track and attractive to an employer.
+When compiling a translator CV, make sure that you incorporate all the possible little details that can make a resume easy to track and attractive to an employer.

 Some useful ideas to consider: